 Why Recycled Content Matters

-If you've read EcoEnclose's Framework for Sustainable Packaging, you probably already know that we are maniacal about Recycled Content, and consider it one of our main tenants when developing our product line.
+If you've read EcoEnclose's Framework for Sustainable Packaging, you probably already know that we are maniacal about Recycled Content, and consider it one of our main tenets when developing our product line.
 People often ask us why this is so important to us.
 We created this snazzy infographic to help illustrate the two main reasons:

 - Goods made with recycled content use less energy, water, and create less pollution than virgin counterparts.
 This is true for every type of material (plastic, paper, glass, aluminum, etc) and this analysis accounts for the energy required to pick up, sort and distribute the recycled goods to manufacturers.